Netronome/nfp-drv-kmods/README.md

 Please contact support@netronome.com for the latest firmware for your platform and device.

-Once acquired, install the firmware in `/lib/firmware` (firmware files should be placed in netronome/ subdirectory).
+Once acquired, install the firmware in `/lib/firmware` (firmware files should be placed in `netronome` subdirectory).

 # Building and Installing